deKeijzer/KB-74-OPSCHALER/Personal_folders/Brian/portfolio.md

 ## Jargon
 `TODO: Add more jargon.  `
 Used jargon for Opschaler is listed below.
-* Dwelling: a unique house.
+* Dwelling: an unique house.
 * Smartmeter data: electricity and gas meter data.
 * gasPower: amount of gas being used at a given time.
 * ePower: amount of electricity being used at a given time.